medi-torimorta/farmers-attributes/README.md

 ## Configuration
 **crouch_bonemeal_chance**
-The range and cooldown (in ticks, when holding crouch key) is configurable in the config.
+The range and cooldown (in ticks, when holding crouch key) is configurable in the configs.
 The affected blocks are defined by the tag `#farmers_attributes:crouch_bonemeal_whitelist`.

 **zesty_culinary**